 - Highlight the cell(s) you want to revert to the table default formats.

-- Right-click > Reset > Table Formats or click Appearance > APPEARANCE > Reset formatting in the object inspector on the right.
+- Right-click > Reset > Table Formats or click Appearance > Appearance > Reset formatting in the object inspector.

 Worked Example: Formatting a column of cells